thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 2.2 Creating and configuring the Template Engine
 ------------------------------------------------

-The _process(...)_ method in our filter contained this sentence:
+The _process(...)_ method in our filter contained this line:

 ```java
 ITemplateEngine templateEngine = this.application.getTemplateEngine();
 ```

-Which means that the _GTVGApplication_ class is in charge of creating and configuring one of the most important objects in a Thymeleaf-enabled
-application: the `TemplateEngine` instance (implementation of the `ITemplateEngine` interface).
+Which means that the _GTVGApplication_ class is in charge of creating and configuring one of the most important objects in a Thymeleaf application: the `TemplateEngine` instance (implementation of the `ITemplateEngine` interface).

 Our `org.thymeleaf.TemplateEngine` object is initialized like this: